Public Rights of Way Maintenance

 - Ensure that the landowner keeps their stiles and gates in good repair and are easy to use

 Fingerposts and waymarkers

 Fingerposts are erected where a path leaves a road.
 Waymarkers are shorter posts with circular disks that direct walkers at junctions with other paths.
 Where defects are logged regarding either of these they are treated as a low priority and will be repaired or replaced as part of a local planned programme of works.
-Typically each parish is surveyed in full once every 5 years, when all defects will be picked up by our inspection team and jobs raised to replace and repair items as necessary.

 Bridges that carry PRoW are not always the responsibility of the PRoW team, sometimes they are within private ownership and we will need to work with the owners to ensure the public’s safe passage.

 If the bridge is over 8m in length they are managed by our Structures team and will require a fully engineered solution.
 Depending on the nature of the issue, we may need to close the PRoW over the structure to ensure your safety until we are in a position to fix the problem.
 This can take a significant time from design to completion on the ground and requires significant funding.